elementary-Inc/blog/_posts/2021/2021-03-05-look-and-feel-changes-elementary-os-6.md

 {% include featured.html post=post %}
 </div>

 We've long had plans to modernize the Granite Avatar widget.
 A continual problem we've faced is that many people just don't set an avatar for their user account.
 As a consequence, we need a more meaningful fallback design that allows avatars to be distinct and useful in apps like Mail or in System Settings.
 As it turns out, the folks behind Handy had the same thoughts and the work was largely already done.
-[Alexander Mikhaylenko](https://github.com/exalm) was very helpful and gracious in implementing changes in Handy to acheive the exact style we wanted, and I'm happy to say that we now have much more colorful interfaces in elementary OS 6 thanks to Handy Avatar, even if people don't set avatar images.
+[Alexander Mikhaylenko](https://github.com/exalm) was very helpful and gracious in implementing changes in Handy to achieve the exact style we wanted, and I'm happy to say that we now have much more colorful interfaces in elementary OS 6 thanks to Handy Avatar, even if people don't set avatar images.

 <figure>
   <picture>